 Alcohol use disorder, drug use disorder, and other substance use disorders co-occur with mental illness so often that it could be considered an epidemic by itself, but it’s only beginning to receive the attention it deserves.
 That’s because medicine and addiction for too long were regarded as separate disciplines instead of as parts of a whole.

 Like ADHD, addiction wasn’t considered a real illness or disorder.
 Instead, people stigmatized addiction as a moral failing or a character flaw.
 Now we know that there is a genetic predisposition to addiction.
 Active drug use triggers changes to the brain, rewires it, and hijacks the reward system.

 As the U.S. surgeon general’s 2016 report Facing Addiction in America made clear, addiction is “a chronic brain disease,” an “illness that we must approach with the same skill and compassion with which we approach heart disease, diabetes, and cancer.”

 ADHD does something similar, only the physical change seems to come first.

 ADHD and Alcohol Abuse

-Substance abuse means drug abuse to most people — more specifically opioid abuse, which was declared a public health emergency in 2017 — but it also includes alcohol abuse.
+Substance use disorder means drug abuse to most people — more specifically opioid abuse, which was declared a public health emergency in 2017 — but it also includes alcohol abuse.
 For individuals with ADHD, alcohol is a bigger problem.

 Nicotine addiction is even worse than alcohol for those with ADHD, but it doesn’t cause intoxication.

-One in four people in treatment for alcohol or substance abuse also has ADHD.
+One in four people in treatment for alcohol or substance use disorder also has ADHD.
 For adult alcoholics, the rate of ADHD co-occurrence is even higher.

 ADHD is also a risk factor for alcohol abuse, though not a cause.
 Studies have found that people with ADHD: